nanograv/enterprise/CONTRIBUTING.rst

 First, you install the latest stable version of ``enterprise``, which will come with all of the dependencies.
 Then you remove ``enterprise`` leaving everything else intact.
 This way you can use your development version of ``enterprise`` instead of the stable version.
+We will also need some additional software that is required to run the tests.

 Start with an empty virtual environment, in this case called ``ent_dev``::